This is Part Two of a two-part tutorial series about editing and deleting posts in WordPress.

-In the Posts section, you can:
+In the Posts screen, you can:

-- Edit single/multiple posts.
+- Edit individual/multiple posts.

-- Delete individual/multiple posts.
+- Delete single/multiple posts.

-- 1 Editing Posts – Step-By-Step Tutorial
+- 1 How To Edit Your WordPress Posts – Step-By-Step Tutorial

-Editing Posts – Step-By-Step Tutorial
+How To Edit Your WordPress Posts – Step-By-Step Tutorial

-Editing Posts Individually In WordPress
+Editing WordPress Posts Individually

-(Post management – Edit link)
+(Post management options – Edit)

 (Edit Post section)

-- Post Slug – Edit your post URL.
+- Slug – Edit your post slug.

-- Revisions – If you need to view an earlier version of your post, you can do it using the Revisions feature.
-See this tutorial for more details about using Post revisions.
+- Post Revisions – If you need to go back to an earlier version of your post, use the Revisions feature.
+See this tutorial for step-by-step instructions about Post revisions.

 - Comments – View and manage all post comments in this section.

-(Edit Posts screen – Categories section)
+(Edit Posts area – Categories section)

-Depending on the WordPress theme you have installed, you may also be able to edit your post format …
+Depending on the theme you have installed, you may also be able to edit your post format …

-(Edit Posts area – Post Format feature)
+(Edit Posts screen – Post Format feature)

 Note: You can also view changes to your post while working in the Edit Post area by clicking on ’Preview Changes’ in the Publish box.

-Deleting Posts In WordPress – Step-By-Step Tutorial
+How To Delete Posts – Step-By-Step Tutorial

-(WordPress Post management options – Trash)
+(WordPress Post management options – Trash link)